aedobbyn/women-chi-ultimate/compile.md

 #### Future directions
-* Merge with overall stats of where people are playing
+* Merge with Ultimate Chicago stats of where people are playing based on league, college, and club data
-* Merge with qualitative dat
+* Merge with qualitative data
 * Check goodness of fit of models
 * NLP on free responses